AMKohn/bounceback/README.md

 Because of this Bounceback waits a small amount of time after the last scroll event before re-enabling bounce detection.

+#### checkReferrer

+Default: `true`

+Whether or not to check the referring page to see if it's on the same domain and this isn't the first pageview.

 #### aggressive

 Default: `false`